benjvi/benjvi.github.io/_drafts/2021-06-28-accelerate.markdown

 ## Ch 2: Measurement

-- Calls out the problematic nature of using velocity for comparison or a measurement of productivity, which is nice.
+- Calls out the problematic nature of using velocity for comparing teams or as a measurement of productivity, which is nice.
 This happens a lot
 - Talks about the relationship between utilization (efficiency) vs lead time (for unplanned work/events), which is a really interesting topic.
 A very high utilization causes lead time to diverge (to infinity)
-- Talks about the different metrics
 - The idea is to focus (these practices) on strategic software.
 Use Wardley maps to determine this
   - Wardley maps - does anyone actually know how to use them?
 Its a thing I've heard people talk about a lot but never used
 - Metrics to be used for learning, not evaluation/comparison/control!
 Books like "weapons of math destruction" are interesting on the problems of management by metrics

-## Ch3: Culture
+## Ch 3: Culture

 Two ideas I found valuable here:
 - Westrum model of culture identifies three types: Pathological, Bureaucratic and Generative.
 [This GCP page](https://cloud.google.com/architecture/devops/devops-culture-westrum-organizational-culture) has a nice summary of this aspect of things